 What is Depression?

-Depression is a biological illness that affects behavior, thoughts and feelings.
+Depression is a biological illness that affects behavior, thoughts, feelings and even the body’s physical functioning.

-Although depression can be caused by or worsened by life problems, medical research has shown that depression occurs as a result of a chemical imbalance in the brain and a disturbance of nerve networks that regulate mood.
+Although depression can be caused by or worsened by life problems, medical research has shown that depression occurs as a result of a disturbance of chemicals and nerve networks in the brain that regulate mood.

 Almost everyone has experienced feelings of unhappiness, “a blue mood” that could be associated with a disruptive life event.
 However, a pervasive feeling of sadness that lasts for more than two weeks and affects general functioning suggests clinical depression.